Overview

 Network Configuration: The services are connected via the

-network, allowing them to communicate.Data Persistence: The
+kai_networknetwork, allowing them to communicate.Data Persistence: The

-to persist data across container restarts.
+typesensecontainer’s data is stored in./app/data/dbdatato persist data across container restarts.

 With this setup, you should be able to get your product up and running with Docker Compose quickly.
 Let me know if you have any questions or need further assistance!